CRIMINAL RECORD CHECKS

-TCYBA requires ALL head coaches and assistant coaches who have graduated high school to have a valid and current criminal record check (CRC) on file.
-Assistant coaches who have not yet graduated high school do not need to provide a CRC.
-Your CRC will be valid for two (2) years.
+TCYBA requires all head coaches and assistant coaches who have graduated high school to have a valid and current criminal record check (CRC) on file.
+Once attained, Your CRC will be valid for five (5) years.
+Assistant coaches who have not yet graduated high school and team managers do not need to provide a CRC

 TCYBA is enrolled and registered with the Criminal Records Review Program (CRRP), allowing you to obtain your CRC electronically (eCRC).
-Most individuals will be able to use the eCRC system but there are circumstances when an individual cannot use the online method and will then be required to complete the request in person at their local police detachment.
+Most individuals will be able to use the eCRC system but there are circumstances when an individual cannot use the online method and will then be required to complete the request in person at or online with their Local Community Police Detachment (see below).

 How to Obtain an Online Criminal Record Check (eCRC)